fa-fifi/keycloak_wrapper/README.md

 ```

 ## Usage
-Use it directly or create an instance of the plugin somewhere inside your code, like below.
+Use it directly or create an instance of the package somewhere inside your code, like below.

 ```dart
 final keycloakWrapper = KeycloakWrapper();
 ```

-Initialize the plugin within the `main()` method of your Flutter app to set up the user authentication stream as soon as your app launches.
+Initialize the package within the `main()` method of your Flutter app to set up the user authentication stream as soon as your app launches.

 ```dart
 void main() async {